Biography.

 Anika Kuntze visual artist

-Anika Kuntze is a 50 year old Honolulu based artist.
+Anika Kuntze is a Honolulu based artist.
 She immigrated here from Berlin Germany in 2017.
 Her art can best be described as surreal visionary art even though it is hard to find a label for her unique style.

 It is influenced by the early surrealist movement and by cubism.
 She has also worked with traditional amazonian plant medicines in ceremonies, so the psychedelic organic visuals and teachings she recieves are woven throughout her body of work.
 She is very interested in finding pathways through the hidden and mystical layers of existence.